Serious families are already reading their kid's application against thousands of real admitted essays. Make sure yours has the same edge.

 What happens to my essays after I upload them?+

-Stored encrypted, used to generate your report, and never sent to any model provider for training.
+Stored encrypted in our Postgres database, used to generate your report, and never sent to any model provider for training.
 You can delete the evaluation any time.
+Iteration drafts (revised essays + AI-generated rewrites) are kept alongside the evaluation row for the duration of your iterate loop.

 Where did the archive come from?
 Is this even legal?+